CxRes/prep/sections/response-2.md

 + MAY include the following header fields in the response:

-  + =Accept-Events= which MUST list `PREP` as one of the available notification protocols.
-Associated with the `PREP` list item, the resource server:
+  + =Accept-Events= which MUST list `prep` as one of the available notification protocols.
+Associated with the `prep` list item, the resource server:
     + MUST include an `accept` event field with at least one acceptable media-type for notifications.

 ## Only Notifications {#only-notifications-response}